whocov/trend_analysis_public/README.md

 availability.
 Results presented here do not represent the official view of the WHO, its staff or consultants.

+Caution must be taken when interpreting all data presented, and differences between information products published by WHO, national public health authorities, and other sources using different inclusion criteria and different data cut-off times are to be expected.
+While steps are taken to ensure accuracy and reliability, all data are subject to continuous verification and change.
+All counts are subject to variations in case detection, definitions, laboratory testing, vaccination strategy, and reporting strategies.
+See
+<https://covid19.who.int/info/> for further background and other
+important considerations surrounding the source data.

-Countries, territories and areas as reported here do not imply the expression of any opinion whatsoever on the part of WHO concerning the legal status of any country, territory or area or of its authorities.
+The designations employed and the presentation of these materials do not imply the expression of any opinion whatsoever on the part of WHO concerning the legal status of any country, territory or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.

 We seek to provide results for all countries in all WHO regions.
 For technical reasons (missing data, low incidence, model not successfully